Inventory Financing Through Clarify Capital

 How Much Collateral Is Needed for Inventory Financing?

-Collateral typically consists of your existing inventory — no personal assets required.
-However, if your inventory value drops or fluctuates significantly, some lenders may ask for a broader lien on business assets to reduce their risk.
+Collateral typically consists of your existing inventory.
+You don't need to pledge personal assets in most cases.
+However, if your inventory value drops or fluctuates significantly, some lenders may ask for a broader lien on business assets or a personal guarantee to reduce their risk.

 Related Posts